denismm/dmmlib/README.md

 > to 1.
 This value is scaled by the structure length, then used to get a
 > noise value for the grid with the standard Perlin noise algorithm.
 > The smoothstep equation is used for interpolating between grid values.

+## intersections.ps
+Code to find the intersection between two paths.
+Currently uses an n-squared algorithm.

+*{path_method_1}* *{path_method_2}* **path_intersections** *intersection_array*

+> Find the intersections between two paths.
+Paths are provided as functions
+> encased in brackets.
+These functions should create a path but not stroke
+> or fill it.
+The resulting path should be continuous with no internal moveto
+> commands.
+The return value is an array containing points as two-element
+> [x y] arrays.
+There may be any number of these, including 0.

 ## polar.ps
 ## engine.ps